intro

 - Use

-to debug ignored files. - Carefully manage nested
+git check-ignore -v <file>to debug ignored files. - Carefully manage nested

-files. - If needed, use
+.gitignorefiles. - If needed, use

-to untrack mistakenly ignored files.
+git rm --cachedto untrack mistakenly ignored files.

-headaches and keep your Git repository, and reputation π clean . π
+By keeping these best practices in mind, you can avoid .gitignore headaches and keep your Git repository, and reputation π clean . π

 ππ»ββοΈIf you like this content please subscribe to our blog newsletter β€οΈ.